-Use Visual inspection and basic petrographic test to exterior surfaces of a nine year old Wire Wound Pre-Stressed Tank at customers request.
+Use: Visual inspection and basic petrographic test to exterior surfaces of a nine-year-old Wire Wound Pre-Stressed Tank at the customers' request.
 Two each 2MG clarifiers in service continuously since 2000.
 Obvious signs of corrosion bleed through/discoloration to all tank surfaces.
 Several spalls of wire corroding with rust stains at multiple locations.
-Samples indicated pH of 5, 3250 ppm Chlorides and unmeasured Sulphuric Acid content.
-Shotcrete material was not waterproofed at time of construction.
-Contractor relied on conventional coating for protection.
-Tanks located 20 feet from open digester with wind driven Hydrogen Sulfide being deposited on surfaces by prevailing winds.
-Immediate repairs recommended in order to arrest corrosion, restore pH levels and waterproof all exposed surfaces prior to new coating application.
+Samples indicated a pH of 5, 3250 ppm Chlorides and unmeasured Sulphuric Acid content.
+Shotcrete material was not waterproofed at the time of construction.
+The contractor relied on conventional coating for protection.
+Tanks located 20 feet from open digester with wind-driven Hydrogen Sulfide being deposited on surfaces by prevailing winds.
+Immediate repairs recommended to arrest corrosion, restore pH levels and waterproof all exposed surfaces before new coating application.
 Re-Inspection schedule established to monitor repairs.

 Project Launch Pad 39B Restoration, Kennedy Space Center, Florida